Is Moms for Liberty Making Book Banning Great Again?

 Good luck with your nuance and context.

-Book Banning Works Both Ways
+Censorship Works Both Ways

-All that said, I still ended up landing back at my original starting position that a free and informed society doesn't ban books.
+All that said, I still ended up landing back at my original starting position that a free and informed society doesn't ban or censor books.
 At this point, I've read several of the titles on the ALA-banned list to find out if there was more to them than the cherry-picked excerpts singled out at school board meetings.
 The context and nuance do matter to me.

 After reading many (but not all) of these titles, I still don't believe they are porn.
 Once I read them cover to cover, I realized that the authors were not trying to sexually arouse and titillate, which is how porn is defined, but to inform and educate readers.
 That difference in the intent - education versus titillation - is crucial for me.